Hello Planning Mashers!

 Ok, let’s get to business!
-First, you have to check with your future log to see if you already have anything big planned this month.
-The rest, you fill out during the month as new appointments arise.
+First, you have to check with your future log to see if you already have anything big planned for this month.
+The rest you fill out during the month as new appointments arise.

 Here are a few ideas on what you can write in your monthly log:

 As for your monthly to-do list, make sure you analyzed your last month and see if there are any tasks you didn’t complete and need to migrate them into this month.

 What Can You Add To Your Monthly Log